Nils-TUD/Escape/README.md

 * **Kernel**
-    * Memory-management supporting copy-on-write, text-sharing, shared-libraries, shared-memory, mapping of physical mem (e.g. VESA-mem), demand-loading, swapping (not finished yet) and thread-local-storage.
+    * Memory-management supporting copy-on-write, text-sharing, shared-libraries, shared-memory, mapping of physical mem (e.g. VESA-mem), demand-loading, swapping and thread-local-storage
-    * Process- and thread-management, event-system, ELF-loader, environment- variables, scheduler, signal-management (signals are also used to pass interrupts to drivers) and timer-management (for sleeping and preemption).
+    * Process- and thread-management, event-system, ELF-loader, environment- variables, scheduler, signal-management (signals are also used to pass interrupts to drivers) and timer-management (for sleeping and preemption)
     * SMP-support, CPU-detection and CPU-speed-calculation, FPU-support VM86-task to perform BIOS-calls
     * Virtual file system for driver-access, accessing the real-filesystem,